-The format of the course will follow that of RVC MSc courses, where there are 8 modules in total (4 each in terms 1 and 2), each with credit equivalence of 15 credits, and the project is worth 60 credits.
+The format of the course will follow that of RVC MSc courses, where there are 8 modules in total (4 each in terms 1 and 2), each with credit equivalence of 15 credits, and a project worth 60 credits.

 Each module of 15 credits is expected to take 150 notional study hours.
 This will include:

-- lectures and Problem Based Learning sessions - independent study using self-directed study materials and associated readings, - developing assessed work, - participating in discussions.
+- lectures and PBL sessions

+- o independent study using self-directed study materials and associated readings

+- o developing assessed work

+- o participating in discussions.

-20. Work Placement Requirements (BVetMed and FdSc only) N/A
+20. Work Placement Requirements (BVetMed and FdSc only)

+N/A